cotteux/MicronCMS/README.md

 # MicronCMS
-Base on the Collection of various pages for NomadNet_pages
+Base on the Collection of various pages from NomadNet_pages

 This repository contains a cms that can be hosted on a NomadNet Node.
 Rename cms.mu index.mu